 I traveled to Dartford while researching my novel “The Crown,” a historical thriller whose heroine is a fictional nun of the priory, Sister Joanna Stafford.
 On a quiet afternoon I walked north of the town’s center and discovered the site of the ruined convent.
 All that remains is a large gatehouse built by Henry VIII from the rubble in 1540—now, ironically, used for wedding receptions — and a long, low wall that ran the perimeter of the Dominican sisters’ home.
 This wall kept Bridget of York in — and the world out.

 Did she find peace and fulfillment in her vocation?
 Perhaps Bridget created a family for herself, to replace the one she lost to death and political strife, the last violent cataclysms of the Wars of the Roses.
 Or did she rebel against the strict, chaste life of a Dominican sister and take a secret lover and give birth to her own baby?

 Six hundred years later, as I lingered by the crumbling medieval wall that now hugs a modern road, there is no way for me to know what happened to Bridget of York, what her life was like.
 But in that moment, I sensed a lingering sadness.

-Nancy Bilyeau’s debut novel, The Crown, is on sale in North America, the United Kingdom, Australia, the Netherlands and Italy.
+Nancy Bilyeau’s is the author of The Crown, and The Chalice.
 To learn more, go to www.nancybilyeau.com